Duran rallies Rangers past Angels despite immaculate inning - WHIZ News

+“I just made an adjustment and had the confidence in myself to be the best that I’ve always been and continue to do that,” Duran said through an interpreter.

-Texas took three of four from the Angels and went 5-6 on its season-high, 11-game road trip.
+Texas took three of four from the Angels and went 5-6 on its season-high, 11-game road trip despite being the first team in 43 years to have three immaculate innings thrown against them in a season.

 Detmers became the first pitcher in seven years with a no-hitter and an immaculate inning in the same season, achieving the latter during the second inning when he struck out Duran, Kole Calhoun and Charlie Culberson on nine pitches.
 It is the fourth immaculate inning in the majors this year and the 109th in baseball’s recorded history.